|Heavy machinery restores shorelines in Louisiana.|

 The final Phase III plan for early restoration was released in June 2014.
 It includes a Programmatic Environmental Impact Statement, or PEIS.
 The PEIS takes a comprehensive look at the types of restoration that may be required to offset impacts from the spill during this phase.

-Public input has played an important role in the development of the first three rounds of early restoration planning, and will continue to help shape future early restoration projects.
+Public input has played an important role in the development of early restoration planning, and will continue to help shape future early restoration projects.
 While early restoration is underway, the long-term injury assessment continues.

 Types of possible early restoration projects include: